MHassan47/Realty/README.md

 # Realty

 A real estate app where users login, search, filter, save postings as well as message property owner.
-All backend data is stored on Google Firestore cloud database
+All backend data is stored on Google Firestore cloud database.

 ## Tech Stack